 - Age: 9-13 years old

-Learn new techniques and strategies from expert instructors, and then practice them in a game!
+Learn new techniques and strategies from expert instructors in a fun and welcoming environment.

 Cleats or runners can be used on grass fields, but we recommend cleats.